Stay in Touch!

 Guitarists of the time were in awe of Walkers success, particularly after the hugely popular release of ‘T-Bone Blues’ in 1940 with Les Hite’s Cotton Club Orchestra.
 Many transitioned from acoustic to electric guitar.

 Walker had developed his own unique playing style such as bending strings and playing with vibrato.
-This coupled with his natural showmanship including playing guitar behind his back, he influenced some of the greatest guitarists to follow including Jimi Hendrix, B.B King, Duane Allman and Eric Clapton.
+This coupled with his natural showmanship including playing guitar behind his back, he influenced some of the greatest guitar players to follow including Jimi Hendrix, B.B King, Duane Allman and Eric Clapton.

 T-Bone made great use of the volume control on his amplifier and with a keen ear, he had the ability to get the best tone from his guitar.

 The higher volume helped with the instruments natural ability to sustain and added a warmer harmonic quality to the sound.

 The electric guitar is a very versatile instrument and Walker knew how to get the best from it.
 He could do it all, from long and expressive single note sounds to thick supportive chord playing.

-T-Bone would became one of the greatest guitar players and with his success, his music traveled further afield and went on to inspire Rhythm and Blues bands in the U.K. These included the Rolling Stones, The Yardbirds and Fleetwood Mac.
+T-Bone would became one of the greatest guitar players and with his success, his music traveled further afield to inspire Rhythm and Blues bands in the U.K. These included the Rolling Stones, The Yardbirds and Fleetwood Mac.

 The Gibson guitar company had helped with this since releasing their ES 150 electric guitar back in 1936.
 The ES 150 was seen by the majority of musicians as the first real electric guitar available.

 Other variations were aimed at a mid priced level and now other companies such as Harmony and Kay were releasing budget models which helped fuel the growing interest and demand.

 These lower priced instruments were particularly popular, especially as the hard times struck all with the great depression.
 During this time, many African Americans in the south were forced to migrate north in search of jobs in larger cities.